 Tracey distinguished herself as one of New Zealands most respected make-up department heads before moving to Los Angeles in 2005.
 After training in Sydney, Australia with BBC alumnus Dawn Swane, she began her career in the early years of NZ’s long-running weeknight series Shortland Street.
 She soon became known in NZ’s screen industry for her design leadership on high-concept local primetime shows, and for her symbiotic 2IC relationships on feature films and international TV series.
 Since moving to Los Angeles, Tracey has built an impressive list of credits across many screens, on work filmed everywhere from the Pacific Islands to Texas to India.

-When not on set or spending time with family in New Zealand, Tracey can be found illustrating in Los Angeles, working on "my never ending art education", roaming the world in search of life’s curiosities or collecting textiles in India.
+When not on set or spending time with family in New Zealand, Tracey can be found illustrating in Los Angeles, working on "my never ending art education", blogging at The Poetry of Color and collecting textiles in India.

 Tracey is a member of IATSE Local 706 Make-Up Artists and Hairstylist Guild.